Argelia Laya: Legacy

-Many educational buildings have been named after Laya, including "Simoncito" early childhood education centers, elementary schools, high schools, and the University Argelia Laya Polytechnic in Miranda.
+Many educational buildings have been named after Laya, including "Simoncito" early childhood education centers, (Note: Simoncito early childhood education centers were instituted by the Hugo Chávez government as part of its "Bolivarian Education" initiative.) elementary schools, high schools, and the University Argelia Laya Polytechnic in Miranda.
 The Central University of Venezuela also has an Argelia Laya Free Women's Chair.
-Other buildings that bear her name include a banana processing plant in Barlovento, a timber processing plant in Anzoátegui State, a Mission Barrio Adentro center, and a number of women's centers and shelters, including the Argelia Laya Autonomous Institute for Women in Libertador Municipality, Caracas.
+Other buildings that bear her name include a state-owned banana processing plant in Barlovento, a state-owned timber processing plant in Anzoátegui State, a Mission Barrio Adentro center, and a number of women's centers and shelters, including the Argelia Laya Autonomous Institute for Women in Libertador Municipality, Caracas.
 An organization named after Laya, the Argelia Laya Network, connects educators with students and civil society organizations to form ideas for state educational policies.
 Scholars such as Mora García and Juliet Montero Brito, as well as activists and journalists such as Alejandra Laprea and Aníbal Nazoa, consider her to have been an important figure in the Venezuelan women's rights movement.